aolabNeuro/analyze/docs/source/preproc.rst

    * - ``rig_name``: (string)
      - name of the rig where the experiment was run
    * - ``rotation``: (string)
-     - for manual control tasks, the name of the rotation matrix applied to inputs
+     - for manual control tasks, the name of the rotation matrix applied to raw inputs
    * - ``scale``: (float)
-     - for manual control tasks, the multiplication factor applied to inputs
+     - for manual control tasks, the multiplication factor applied to raw inputs
    * - ``screen_dist``: (float)
      - for 3D tasks, the distance the display is located away from the subjects eyes
    * - ``screen_half_height``: (float)